A pain in the butt! But what exactly causes your buttock pain?

-Gluteus Maximus – this is the largest of the buttock muscles and is the most visible muscle of the buttocks.
+This is the largest of the buttock muscles and is the most visible muscle of the buttocks.
 The glute max – inserts on to the upper edges of the illac crest at the back of the hips, runs around to the lower section of the back and its insertion points are on to the femur and also merging in to the illitobial band (ITB) which runs down the lateral aspect of the leg.

-Functions: extension and lateral rotation of the hip, and also to extend the trunk and back.
+Function – extension and lateral rotation of the hip, and also to extend the trunk and back.

-Gluteus Medius – this is much smaller in comparison to the glute max muscle.
+This is much smaller in comparison to the glute max muscle.
 It originates on the iliac crest also and sits underneath the glute max.
 It attaches down on to the outside surface of the greater trochanter, which is an attachment point of the femur on the outside of the hip.

-Function – The anterior section works alone to flex and internally rotate the hip.
+Function – the anterior section works alone to flex and internally rotate the hip.
 The posterior section helps to extend and externally rotate the hip.
 The anterior and posterior parts working together abduct the hip and stabilize the pelvis – especially in one legged standing / balance.

-Gluteus Minimus – a small fan shaped muscle which again attaches to the outer part of the illium and attaches to the greater trochanter
+A small fan shaped muscle which again attaches to the outer part of the illium and attaches to the greater trochanter

 Function – its main purpose it to abduct the hip (taking away from the body) but also helps with assisting flexion and rotation of the thigh.
 It also has a big role to play with one legged/balance type stability.